andremhirai/redirect-301-hook/README.md

 6) Enter the friendlyURLs of destination you want to redirect with HTTP STATUS 301.

 Obs:
-1. Multilples URLs are allowed separated by comma.
+1. Multilple URLs are allowed separated by comma.
 2. The given friendlyURLs correspond to the URL of destination, not to origin URLs

 Nice to meet you! ;)